ONSdigital/rm-comms-template-service/API.md

 ```
 ## Get a template by id

-* `GET /templates/cb0711c3-0ac8-41d3-ae0e-567e5ea1ef87` will return the template object which matches the template id or None if it doesn"t exist.
+* `GET /templates/cb0711c3-0ac8-41d3-ae0e-567e5ea1ef87` will return the template object which matches the template id or None if it doesn't exist.
 ```json
 {
  "classification": {